 New Zealand is a signatory to the International Health Regulations 2005 (IHR) – an international agreement developed by member countries of the World Health Organization.

 See International Health Regulations 2005 for more background.

-The purpose of the IHR is to protect against the international spread of disease, by providing measures to prevent and control such events.
+The purpose of the IHR is to protect against the international spread of disease, by providing measures to prevent, prepare for, and respond to such events.
 Any public health response must be appropriate to the public health risk and avoid unnecessary interference with international traffic and trade.

 A key focus of the IHR is on capacity building.
-Each country needs to work to ensure it has certain core surveillance and response capacities for public health threats (see Articles 5 and 13, and Part A of Annex 1).
+Each country needs to work to ensure it has:

-Countries also need to have certain core capacities at their international points of entry (airports, seaports, and land border crossings).
+- core public health capacities at their international points of entry (airports, seaports, and any land border crossings).
 These core capacities are regarded as critical for preventing the international spread of disease and other public health risks.
-They cover things like having access to appropriate medical facilities, trained staff and the right equipment, and providing a safe environment for travellers.
+The requirements include having access to appropriate medical facilities, trained staff and the right equipment, and providing a safe environment for travellers.
 Countries also need capacities to be able to respond to a potential public health emergency of international concern (such as a pandemic).

-For more information about the core capacities required at New Zealand international airports and sea ports, go to Meeting core capacity requirements for international points of entry.
+For more information about the core capacities required at New Zealand international airports and seaports, see Meeting core capacity requirements for international points of entry.

-The IHR also includes a range of public health actions, measures and documentation requirements for international travellers, goods, cargo and conveyances and the ports and airports that they use.
-This covers the provision of facilities, services, inspections, quarantine, treatment and a range of control activities which enable health authorities to protect against public health threats (see Articles 23–41).
+The IHR also includes a range of public health actions, measures and documentation requirements for international travellers, goods, cargo, and conveyances (ships and aircraft), and the ports and airports that they use.
+This covers the provision of facilities, services, inspections, quarantine, treatment and a range of control activities which enable health authorities to protect against public health threats.

 In November 2018 New Zealand completed its first Joint External Evaluation of the IHR.
 You can find out more about this evaluation on the WHO website.